openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_smoke.rst

     1. Login to the Fuel web UI.
     2. Click on the Settings tab.
-    3. Verify that section of NSXv plugin is present on the Settings tab.
+    3. Verify that section of NSXv plugin is present under the Other menu option.
     4. Verify that check box 'NSXv plugin' is disabled by default.
-    5. Verify that user can enabled.
-Enable NSX-v plugin by click on check box 'NSXv  plugin'.
+    5. Enable NSXv plugin by setting check box 'NSXv plugin' checked.
-    6. Verify that all labels of NSX-v plugin section have same font style and color.
+    6. Verify that all labels of 'NSXv plugin' section have the same font style and colour.
-    7. Verify that all elements of NSX-v plugin section are vertical aligned.
+    7. Verify that all elements of NSXv plugin section are vertical aligned.

 Expected result
 ###############

-All elements of NSX-v plugin section are required GUI regiments.
+All elements of NSXv plugin section are regimented.

 Deployment with plugin, controller and vmware datastore backend.